trzejos/heretic-hexen-zdpatches/README.md

-# Heretic + Hexen (2025) Patches for GZDoom
+# Heretic + Hexen (2025) Patches for UZDoom

 ## What This Is

-This is a collection of patches for GZDoom that allow users to play with the new features of Heretic + Hexen by Nightdive Studios, including the new Faith Renewed and Vestiges of Grandeur episodes.
+This is a collection of patches for UZDoom that allow users to play with the new features of Heretic + Hexen by Nightdive Studios, including the new Faith Renewed and Vestiges of Grandeur episodes.
 Changes made by the "enhanced" enemy/weapon/item behavior toggles is not implemented